Guides

 Dead Links

 Dead links, also known as broken links, are links that lead to pages that no longer exist or aren’t available for some reason.
+Instead of opening a page with relevant content, a dead link will open a page with a 404 error message:

 An example of a dead link page.